ECMWF | Reading | 2-5 September 2019

 Although the predictable processes and predictability drivers differ between the subseasonal and seasonal scales, prediction at these time ranges is a combination of initial and boundary problems.
 Sub-seasonal and seasonal predictions act as a bridge between weather and climate.

-This seminar will review recent advances in our understanding of the predictability at these time scales.
-It will present current forecasting capabilities, and summarise recent but consolidated findings from numerical experimentation and exploitation of public data bases.
-It will also provide a perspective of incipient developments related with data exploration, forecast products and predictability drivers, which will shape the future of seamless forecasting systems.
+This seminar reviewed recent advances in our understanding of the predictability at these time scales.
+It presented current forecasting capabilities, and summarised recent but consolidated findings from numerical experimentation and exploitation of public data bases.
+It also provided a perspective of incipient developments related with data exploration, forecast products and predictability drivers, which will shape the future of seamless forecasting systems.